-A key component of image segmentation is to determine whether a pixel is inside or outside a region, ie. the "insideness" problem [39, 40].
+A key component of image segmentation is to determine whether a pixel is inside or outside a region, ie. the "insideness" problem [1,2].
 This problem involves evaluating long-range spatial dependencies.
-Capturing such long-range dependencies may be challenging for artificial neural networks as pointed out in Minsky & Papert's historic book Perceptrons [31] and recent works on capturing other spatial relationships such as containment [20] and connectedness [26].
+Capturing such long-range dependencies may be challenging for artificial neural networks as pointed out in Minsky & Papert's historic book Perceptrons [3] and recent works on capturing other spatial relationships such as containment [4] and connectedness [5].

 Deep Neural Networks (DNNs) have been tremendously successful in image segmentation benchmarks, but it is not well understood whether DNNs represent insideness or how.
-Insideness has been overlooked in DNNs for segmentation since they have been mainly applied to the modality of "semantic segmentation", ie. labelling each pixel with its object category [33, 44, 41, 3, 7, 29, 22].
-The same could be said for DNNs for more advanced segmentation modalities and applications that have been recently introduced, e.g. segmentation of individual object instances rather than object categories [23, 25, 37, 6, 16, 30, 28, 14] and generating realistic images [46].
+Insideness has been overlooked in DNNs for segmentation since they have been mainly applied to the modality of "semantic segmentation", ie. labelling each pixel with its object category [6-12].
+The same could be said for DNNs for more advanced segmentation modalities and applications that have been recently introduced, e.g. segmentation of individual object instances rather than object categories [13-20] and generating realistic images [21].
 In such cases, insideness has not been considered because solutions rely on texture, shape and other visual cues.
 Yet, investigating whether DNNs understand insideness could reveal new insights about their ability to capture long-range spatial relationships, which is key for a full image understanding.

 In this paper, we investigate analytically-derived and learned representations in DNNs for insideness.
-We take the reductionist approach by isolating insideness such that other components of image segmentation do not provide additional cues and ensure that our analysis focuses on the longrange spatial dependencies involved in insideness.
+We take the reductionist approach by isolating insideness such that other components of image segmentation do not provide additional cues and ensure that our analysis focuses on the long-range spatial dependencies involved in insideness.
 Thus, we analyze the segmentation of Jordan curves, ie. closed curves synthetically generated without texture nor object category.

-We analytically demonstrate that state-of-the-art network architectures, ie. DNNs with dilated convolutions [44, 7] and convolutional LSTMs (ConvLSTMs) [43], among other networks, can exactly solve the insideness problem for any curve with network sizes that are easily implemented in practice.
-The proofs draw on algorithmic ideas from classical work on visual routines [39, 40], namely, the ray-intersection method and the coloring method, to derive equivalent neural networks that implement these algorithms.
-In a series of experiments with synthetically generated closed curves, we evaluate the capabilities of these DNNs to learn to solve the insideness problem.
-The experiments show the DNNs do not learn general solutions for insideness, even though the architectures are complex enough to capture the long-range relationships.
-This is because the DNNs learn to recognize specific features of the family of curves of the training set that do not generalize to new families of curves.
-Only the recurrent networks, such as the ConvLSTM, when trained on small images generalize to almost any given curve of any size.
-This is because training on small images alleviates the well-known difficulties of training recurrent networks with a large number of unrolling steps.
-Also, it facilitates learning a strategy that deals with long-range dependencies by breaking them into local operations that are reusable for any curve, even curves in larger images that are not seen during training.
+We analytically demonstrate that state-of-the-art network architectures, ie. DNNs with dilated convolutions [7,10] and convolutional LSTMs (ConvLSTMs) [22], among other networks, can exactly solve the insideness problem for any curve with network sizes that are easily implemented in practice.
+The proofs draw on algorithmic ideas from classical work on visual routines [1,2], namely, the ray-intersection method and the coloring method, to derive equivalent neural networks that implement these algorithms.
+However, our experiments show that in practice, most DNNs for segmentation do not learn general solutions for insideness, even though the architectures are complex enough to capture the long-range relationships.
+These DNNs learn to recognize specific features of the family of curves of the training set that do not generalize to new families of curves lacking those features.
+Only recurrent networks (such as the ConvLSTM) when trained on small images, generalize to almost any given curve of any size.
+This is because training on small images alleviates the well-known difficulties of training recurrent networks with a large number of unrolling steps [23-26].
+It also facilitates learning a strategy that deals with long-range dependencies by breaking them into local operations that are reusable for any curve, even curves in larger images that were not seen during training.